We frequently receive inquiries from overseas about troubles regarding car trading companies located in Japan.

 The attorney will generally handle these cases as follows.

-1. Send a content certified mail to the company in Japan.
+2. Send a demand letter (content certified mail) to the company in Japan.

-2. If the company doesn’t cooperate or doesn’t reply, then the attorney will file a lawsuit.
+3. If the company doesn’t cooperate or doesn’t reply, then the attorney will negotiate with the other party, or file a lawsuit.

-Even if you file a lawsuit and get the court’s order for payment, it doesn’t directly mean you can collect the money.
-If the company has no money left, or if they run away to somewhere, it may not be possible to get the payment anyway.
-So, usually if the amount of damage is under 3,000,000 yen, it may not be cost effective to use the attorney’s service for collecting money from overseas.
+Additionally, even if you file a lawsuit and get the court’s order for payment, it does NOT directly mean you can actually get the money.
+If the other party has no asset, it is not possible to be paid from them anyway.
+So, usually, if the amount of damage is below certain amount, it may not be cost effective to file a lawsuit for collecting money.

-So it is strongly recommended to trade with trustable companies when you start the international trading.
-Also, make sure to get a copy of the company registration of the other party before starting the trades.
-In some fraud cases, we cannot even locate the actual “trading company”.
+Anyway, it is strongly recommended to trade with trustworthy companies when you start the international trading.
+Also, make sure to get a copy of the official company registration of the other party before starting the trades (we can obtain a copy for you if you request).
+This is because in some cases (which are likely to be fraud), we cannot even locate the address of the other party.